Create a Virtual Machine with Hyper-V

 Note: Unless you're running a volume-licensed version of Windows, you need a separate license for Windows running inside a virtual machine.
 The virtual machine's operating system is independent of the host operating system.

-Before Windows 10 Creators Update
+Before Windows 10 Creators Update (Windows 10 version 1607 and earlier)

 If you aren't running Windows 10 Creators Update or later, follow these instructions using New Virtual Machine Wizard instead: